tariqchoucair/newsvoice/README.md

 | `Processing Status` | `complete` / `complete_no_voice` / `error`. |

-A document with no attributions yields exactly one row with `complete_no_voice`, so documents never silently vanish from a corpus.
+A document with no attributions yields exactly one row with `complete_no_voice`, so documents never silently disappear from the input corpus.

 ## Configuration